 The original Comprehensive Plan was created in 1966.
 Since then, the guiding document of the Port has undergone a number of revisions.
+Annual updates have occurred since 2013.

 History of Washington Ports

 In 1911, the state legislature enacted laws that allowed the people to establish port districts and elect commissioners to administer the districts and oversee their development and operation.
 The Port District Act of 1911 provided legal resolution to the long struggle to achieve public control over areas that impacted the public through commerce.